rstudio/tfruns/README.md

 <img src="images/view_run.png" align="right" width=220/>

-The **tfruns** package provides a suite of tools for managing TensorFlow training runs and experiments:
+The **tfruns** package provides a suite of tools for managing TensorFlow training runs and experiments from Rg:

 -   Track the hyperparameters, metrics, output, and source code of every training run.